i18next/i18next-vue/README.md

 </script>
 ```

+#### Custom slot values

+Custom slot values may be useful when default braces ("{" and "}") are wrongly treated by the
+[Locise](https://github.com/locize/i18next-locize-backend) service or don't satisfy other needs.

 Use custom values for recognizing start and end of the insertion point of the `TranslationComponent`
 inside localization term:
 ```vue